 Each specialization has a limited number of seats.
 If many students select a particular specialization, the students with better academic performance will be given an opportunity to pursue that specialization.

-AISFM requires a minimum number of students to offer a particular specialization and AISFM reserves the right to cancel / withdraw the specialization, if the requisite number of students is not met.
+AISFM requires a minimum number of five students to offer a particular specialization and AISFM reserves the right to cancel / withdraw the specialization, if the requisite number of students is not met.

 Although the students share their preferences, they may be allocated a different specialization based on any of the following considerations: